Jakeesposito/AnsibleAWS/README.md

 1. Navigate into the Setup directory. `cd multicloudgslb/Setup`
 2. Make scripts executable. `sudo chmod +x *.sh`
-3. Run the cloud setup script. `./setup.sh`
+3. Run the cloud setup script. `source setup.sh`
 4. When prompted for AWS credentials, enter Access Key ID and Secret Access Key for the IAM user.
 5. Choose a default region. `us-east-2`
 6. Hit *Enter* or type `json` when prompted for *Default Output Format*.